-A Derby ‘Dry Edge’ Partridge Tureen and Cover, circa 1750-55
+A Derby ‘Dry-edge’ Partridge Tureen and Cover, circa 1750-55

-This Derby ‘Dry Edge’ tureen and cover is naturalistically modelled in the white as a partridge sitting on a basketwork nest, the bird’s head turned to the right.
+This Derby ‘Dry-edge’ tureen and cover is naturalistically modelled in the white as a partridge sitting on a basketwork nest, the bird’s head turned to the right.
 A band of sieved clay applied to the rim of the nest represents grasses and mosses.
 The basketwork base is also moulded with cornstalks.

 A companion to this Derby tureen, the partridge lying with its head turned to the left, was exhibited by Winifred Williams, Exhibition of Eighteenth Century European White Porcelain, Burlington House Fair, June 1975, cat. no. 21.